All Episodes

 We've known each other that long.

-And but it is amazing.
+But it is amazing.

 The next question they want to ask me is about Donald Trump's kids.

-You know just because you're a hard charging businessman and a tough negotiator and you're willing to speak your mind and you can say controversial things doesn't mean you're not a nice person.
+You know, just because you're a hard-charging businessman and a tough negotiator and you're willing to speak your mind and you can say controversial things doesn't mean you're not a nice person.

-You know they actually had to go work.
+You know, they actually had to go work.

-They had to go out at a very early age they had to do real work in construction.
+They had to go out at a very early age.

-The boys both are very comfortable driving caterpillar tractors.
+The boys both are very comfortable driving Caterpillar tractors.

-And and uh it it's a fascinating thing to talk to him and realize that you know that the Donald believe you have to learn from the ground up you have to do real work.
+And it's a fascinating thing to talk to them and realize that, you know, the Donald believed you have to learn from the ground up.

 You have to be responsible.